All Products

 • When data is prefetched from OSS to memory, the memory usage may increase.
 You can refer to the following table to configure the direct_read_prefetch_limit parameter to limit the memory usage of ossfs.
 When the memory usage of ossfs reaches the upper limit, ossfs stops prefetching data.
 In this case, the read performance of ossfs is limited by the network I/O.

-The following table describes the parameters that are required for enabling the direct read feature.
+The following table describes the parameters that are required for enabling the direct read feature:

 Description

-Default value for ossfs 1.91 and later
+Default value in version 1.91 and later

 direct_read